rbb-data/svelte-starter/README.md

 ## How to...

-Explainations of some common patterns.
+Explanations of some common patterns.
 Some of these techniques are exemplified in `src/routes/index.svelte`.

 ### ...load data?